Jakobeha/devolve-ui.js/docs/README.md

 }
 ```

-There are also **state contexts**, which combine the functionality of contexts and states: a state context is a context which provides a state instead of a value.
+There are also **state contexts**, which combine the functionality of contexts and states: a state context is a context which provides a **[state lens](#State-/-Lenses)** instead of a value.
 Children can mutate the state, and the mutation will affect other children who use the same provided context, but not children who use a different provided context.

 ```jsx
 // const fooBarContext = createStateContext<FooBar>() in TypeScript